 Our MPTh is connected with the Deacon Formation Program of the Davenport Diocese and prepares those who want to minister in communities and institutions of the Roman Catholic tradition.
 Yet, our program is also broadly ecumenical and careful to respect and build upon religious, cultural, and gender diversity.
 We welcome students of all religious traditions who seek personal and professional growth in ministry.

 More Information About the Master of Pastoral Theology Program

 Our MPTh is grounded in the Catholic Intellectual Tradition and develops the knowledge and pastoral skills for leadership positions and roles within a church community.

-Tuition for 2017-18 is $596/credit hour, and there are some additional fees related to technology and graduation.
+Tuition for 2022-23 is $706/credit hour, and there are some additional fees related to technology and graduation (see below).